TRANSITION

 • Risk: Resistance from middle management

-• Mitigation: Engage early, show career paths, celebrate wins
+• Mitigation: Engage early, show career paths, protect legitimacy

 Human Risks